MangeshVR1546/Satellite-Imagery-Based-Property-Valuation-Project/README.md

 #### Why a pretrained CNN?
 Training a CNN from scratch is infeasible due to dataset size and computational constraints.
 Models pretrained on ImageNet learn general-purpose visual representations that transfer well to satellite imagery.
 Using frozen features also reduces overfitting risk.

+#### Role of ResNet50 in This Project

+ResNet50 is used as a **deep feature extractor** to convert raw satellite images into meaningful numerical representations that can be consumed by traditional machine learning models.

+ResNet50 is a 50-layer deep convolutional neural network that uses **residual (skip) connections**, enabling stable training of very deep architectures.
+When pretrained on ImageNet, it learns rich hierarchical visual features such as edges, textures, shapes, and spatial patterns, which transfer well to satellite imagery.

+In this project:
+- The **pretrained ResNet50** model is loaded from `torchvision`
+- The final classification layer is removed
+- The network is used in **inference-only mode**
+- Each satellite image is converted into a **512-dimensional feature vector**

+These features capture:
+- Urban density patterns
+- Road and building layouts
+- Presence of greenery or water bodies
+- Neighborhood-level visual structure

+Using ResNet50 avoids the need to train a deep CNN from scratch, which would require significantly more labeled data and computational resources.

+---

+#### Why ResNet50 Was Chosen

+- **Proven architecture** with strong generalization ability
+- **Pretrained weights** available for immediate use
+- **Balanced depth** (deep enough to capture complex patterns, but not overly heavy)
+- Widely used in **computer vision and satellite image analysis** tasks

+Alternative architectures (e.g., training a custom CNN) were avoided due to limited data and higher overfitting risk.

+---

+#### Integration with the Multimodal Pipeline

+The ResNet50 image embeddings are:
+1. Scaled using `RobustScaler`
+2. Reduced in dimensionality using **PCA (512 → 64)**
+3. Concatenated with scaled tabular features
+4. Passed to an **XGBoost regressor** for final price prediction

+This design allows deep visual information to be incorporated into a **non-deep, interpretable multimodal regression framework**.

 #### Why sample only 20% of images?
 Satellite image processing is computationally expensive.
 Sampling a subset:
 - Keeps training feasible